 IBM has banished that vestige with IBM i 7.5.
 “When you upgrade to 7.5, IBM gets rid of that weakly encrypted password at all password levels, so that will no longer be stored,” she said.
 “So hopefully you’re not in an organization that is running that ancient of a technology.
 If you do, then you’ve got other issues than just having this password removed.”

 Arguably the biggest improvement to default security is the elimination of default passwords, which on IBM i is the same as the user profile.
 With IBM i 7.5, IBM has changed the default for the password parameter to *NONE, Woodbury says.
 What’s more, administrators can also set the password to expire even when the default password parameter is set to none, which wasn’t possible before.

-“So yay,” Woodbury says, in understated excitement.
+“So yay,” Woodbury said, in understated excitement.
 “This again is a very important change.
-There’s way too many people who continue to create profiles with a default password, meaning the password the same as the user profile.
-Sometimes they don’t mean to, but they’re in a hurry and they do it anyway, so this is this is fantastic.”
+There’s way too many people who continue to create profiles with a default password, meaning the password is the same as the user profile.
+Sometimes they don’t mean to, but they’re in a hurry and they do it anyway, so this is fantastic.”

 IBM has also made an update to the security attributes display in IBM i Navigator to enable administrators to more easily understand their system’s password behavior.
 It can be confusing because the screen shows both the current and pending values for password level and QSECURITY level, but didn’t show whether an IPL had taken place or not, which is required to have the changes take effect, Woodbury said.

 “When you just do a display system value, it shows the value it’s going to be.
 It doesn’t actually give an indication as to whether the IPL has taken place or not,” she said.
 “So the nice thing with this view is that it’s showing you the current and pending value.”